 Step 1: Submit an ORE Form 101 ethics application electronically using the ORE online application system.

 Step 2: Submit a printed copy of the application and attachments to the DERC (Departmental Ethics Review Committee) mailbox in PAS mailroom (PAS 3021A).
-If the research will be conducted in a Waterloo School Board then submit the printed copy of the application and the attachments to the ORE (Needles Hall 1024).
-The application submitted to the ORE must include a completed Form 102 specific to the Waterloo Region School Board.
+If the research will be conducted in a Waterloo School Board, the application must include a completed Form 102 specific to the Waterloo Region School Board.

-The review process takes approximately three weeks depending on the nature of the research and the volume of applications already under review.
+The review process takes approximately four to six weeks depending on the nature of the research and the volume of applications already under review.
 Notification of full ethics clearance will be emailed to you and your supervisor.
 A signed copy of the full ethics clearance certificate is sent by regular mail to your supervisor.

 Further details about the REG can be found on the REG website.